SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/requests/tickets.md

 ## Delete tickets

 > [!WARN]
-> In general, we don't recommended deleting requests.
+> In general, we don't recommend deleting requests.
 It is usually preferable to add a comment and/or tag and mark it as closed.

 Deleting a ticket will also delete all messages and attachments linked to it!